 This is the initial public offering of our common stock.
 No public market currently exists for our common stock.
 We are offering all of the 5,000,000 shares of our common stock offered by this prospectus.
+We expect the public offering price to be between \$19.00 and \$21.00 per share.

-Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "CPIX".
+We have applied to have our common stock included for quotation on The Nasdaq Global Market under the symbol "CPIX".